LiviaMedeiros/bella_spina/README.md

 - patches are in unified format
 - "nocommon" patches are in unified format but without common lines
 - diffs are normal diff outputs, maybe more human-friendly
+- "sbs" diffs are side-by-side without common lines, max width 150

-onepiece are recursive macropatches, handy for estimating the overall amount of changes; do not apply them "as is"
+`onepiece` are recursive macropatches, handy for estimating the overall amount of changes; do not apply them "as is"

 `broken_en` is a list of invalid json files, check asap if it's not empty<br/>
-`bom_en` is a list of files/lines containing 0xefbbbf sequence
+`bom_en` is a list of files/lines containing 0xefbbbf sequence<br/>
+`widelines_en` is a list of suspiciously long lines<br/>
+`chars_en` and `chars_jp` have all unique symbols separated by linebreak

 all translatable lines are replaced with special string `#BELLA=key=SPINA#`, e.g. `#BELLA=textLeft=SPINA#` with no indentation<br/>
 subdirectory names are numbers of special line occurrences, including common ones if any<br/>